In sales, you learn to use your best closing arguments to close the deal. Insecurity and fear are the all-time best closing tools. Are you a customer?

 Religion is very expensive not only in monetary responsibility but also in time.
 Religion consumes an enormous amount of time.
 It often requires mandatory meetings and readings and specified daily rituals.
 The time you spend memorizing mythology is time wasted.

-If people only spent a tenth of the time embarking on some form of spiritual exploration, then they will be much happier.
-Walking your path makes you less susceptible to self-hypnosis and group hypnosis manipulation.
+If people only spent a tenth of the time embarking on some form of spiritual exploration, then they will be much happier because walking your path makes you less susceptible to self-hypnosis and group hypnosis manipulation.

 The afterlife is the most profitable selling strategy and closing tool ever devised.
 It capitalizes on our existential fear.
 If you purchase the afterlife substitute, your spiritual journey stops before it starts.
 So you are effectively buying insecurity and a dead end.
 You’ll need the courage and knowledge to face your fears.
 Now you need to decide if you dare to follow your heart and explore it.